 Generate New Create a random number that is a valid PIN.
-This to the user interface of the wireless client.
+This becomes interface of the wireless client.

-PIN: becomes the router's PIN.
-You can then copy this PIN
+PIN: the router's PIN.
+You can then copy this PIN to the user network.

-Add Wireless This Wizard helps you add wireless devices to the wireless network.
-Station:
+This Wizard helps you add wireless devices to the wireless

-The wizard will either display the wireless network settings to guide you through manual configuration, prompt you to enter the PIN for the device, or ask you to press the configuration button on the device.
+Add Wireless Starts a wizard which will display the wireless network settings to guide you through manual configuration, prompt you to enter the Station: PIN for the device, or ask you to press the configuration button on the device.
 If the device supports Wi-Fi Protected Setup and has a configuration button, you can add it to the network by pressing the configuration button on the device and then the on the router within 120 seconds.
 The status LED on the router will flash three times if the device has been successfully added to the network.